-Alexandra Billings is an actress, singer, author, teacher and activist.
+Alexandra Billings is an assistant professor of acting at the USC School of Dramatic Arts, as well as an actress, singer, author, teacher and activist.

 She is the recipient of five After Dark Awards and one Joseph Jefferson Award.

 Billings’ activism stretches across the continent.
 She has won the TPA Award and the Rainbow Spirit Award, and she was inducted into the Gay and Lesbian Hall of Fame in Chicago in 2007.
 She has been living with AIDS since 1995.
 Her life story From Schoolboy to Showgirl, produced by Alex Silets for PBS television, was nominated for an Emmy for best documentary.